exercism/problem-specifications/alphametics.md

 This is correct because every letter is replaced by a different number and the words, translated into numbers, then make a valid sum.

+Each letter must represent a different digit, and the leading digit of a multi-digit number must not be zero.

 Write a function to solve alphametics puzzles.